Immigrate to Canada through Alberta PNP

 The Employer-Driven Stream of Alberta PNP has three categories:

-- Plan to live in Alberta in order to purchase and manage their farming business.
+Plan to live in Alberta to purchase and manage their farming business.

-Some candidates are not eligible to apply for Alberta provincial nominee program.
-They include:
+Candidates who are not eligible to apply for Alberta Advantage Immigration Program (AAIP):

 - Clergy, Elementary and Secondary School Teachers, Professional Athletes and Dental Laboratory Bench Workers